vyos/vyos-1x/CONTRIBUTING.md

 To make this approach work, every change must be associated with a task number (prefixed with **T**) and a component.
-If there is no bug report/feature request for the changes you are going to make, you have to create a Phabricator task first.
-Once there is an entry in Phabricator, you should reference its id in your commit message, as shown below:
+If there is no bug report/feature request for the changes you are going to make, you have to create a development portal task first.
+Once there is an entry in the development portal, you should reference its id in your commit message, as shown below:

 * `ddclient: T1030: auto create runtime directories`
 * `Jenkins: add current Git commit ID to build description`

-If there is no [Phabricator](https://vyos.dev) reference in the commits of your pull request, we have to ask you to amend the commit message.
+If there is no [development portal](https://vyos.dev) reference in the commits of your pull request, we have to ask you to amend the commit message.
 Otherwise we will have to reject it.